backend-development/backend-development-textbook/source/ruby_commandline.md

 h[t] = "recently"
 ```

+#### Hash implementation

 The data structure behind a Ruby Hash is more complex
 than an array: The key is sent through a function (called hash function)
 that returns a number.
 This number is used as the index
 for an array.
-If the hash function for two keys is the
+If the result for two keys is the
-same a linked list is built.
+same, a linked list is built.

 ![How Hash(tabl)es work](images/hash_table.svg)

+#### Why this Hash implementation?

 This datastructure seems like a serious waste of memory
 at first.
 But it offers the following interesting features: